 D. Fairchild Ruggles, Director

 An historian of Islamic architecture and landscape, Dr. Ruggles’ research examines the built environment of the Islamic Mediterranean and South Asia, the complex interrelationship of Islamic culture with Christianity, Judaism, and Hinduism, and the ways that religion and culture are often conflated in the study of these.
 In addition to numerous edited volumes on the topics of cultural heritage, gender, and visual theory, she is the author of two award-winning books on garden history: Gardens, Landscape, and Vision in the Palaces of Islamic Spain (2000), and Islamic Gardens and Landscapes (2008).
 In 2020 her Tree of Pearls: The Extraordinary Architectural Patronage of the 13th-Century Slave-Queen Shajar al-Durr won ASOR’s Nancy Lapp book prize.
-Her most recent work is a study of the early Islamicate environment , from agricultural practices and hydraulic technologies to systems of measurement and justice.
-It concludes with a critique of the concept of a hydraulic society (forthcoming from Cambridge University Press).
-At UIUC she holds the Presidential Chair in Humanities and Social Sciences.
+Her most recent work is Islamicate Environments: Water, Land, Plants, and Society, a study that connects agricultural practices and hydraulic technologies to systems of measurement and justice and concludes with a critique of the concept of a hydraulic society (Cambridge University Press, 2025).
+At UIUC she holds the Presidential Chair in Humanities and Social Science.

 Jamie Keener, Research Assistant

-Jamie is a PhD student in the English Department and the Program in Medieval Studies.
+Jamie is a PhD Candidate in the English Department and the Program in Medieval Studies.
 Her research is in Premodern Race and Ethnic Studies and, more specifically, the ways that mixed race studies intersects with depictions of fairy to define boundaries of the non/human in Middle English romance.
 Her research interests also include Cultural Studies, materiality, and Orientalism in the Global Middle Ages.
 She is further interested in exploring interdisciplinarity, the public humanities, and playful pedagogy.
 To this end, she co-organizes semesterly film screenings, accompanied by discussions of medievalisms, with Medieval Movie Knights, which is open to anyone in the Champaign-Urbana community.
+In 2024, she co-organized and co-chaired the Unit symposium “Theorizing Premodern Alterity and Racial Rhetorics.”